apache/nuttx-apps/nshlib/README.txt

   Exit NSH.
 Only useful if you have started some other tasks (perhaps using the 'exec' command') and you would like to have NSH out of the way.

+o export <name> [<value>]

+  The 'export' command sets an environment variable, or promotes an NSH variable to an environment variable.
+As examples:

+  1. Using 'export' to promote an NSH variable to an environment variable.

+    nsh> env
+    PATH=/bin

+    nsh> set foo bar
+    nsh> env
+    PATH=/bin

+    nsh> export foo
+    nsh> env
+    PATH=/bin
+    foo=bar

+  2. Using 'export' to set an environment variable

+    nsh> export dog poop
+    nsh> env
+    PATH=/bin
+    foo=bar
+    dog=poop

+  The export is command is not supported by NSH unless both CONFIG_NSH_VARS=y and CONFIG_DISABLE_ENVIRON is not set.

 o free